which is neither plant nor animal, is a mushroom that grows on birch trees.

 Herbal Medicine and Superfood are words hot on everyone’s tongue these days, but right about now, you can’t use these buzz words without mentioning Chaga in the first place of the chain.
 It’s known as the “King of Herbs” by many and after seeing it’s jaw-dropping antioxidant value, there’s no doubt why.

-Wild-harvested Chaga mushrooms not only have the highest antioxidant levels in the mushroom kingdom, but of any known food to man (as tested by the USDA and Tufts University in Boston, MA).
+Wild-harvested Chaga mushrooms not only have the highest antioxidant levels in the mushroom kingdom, but of any known food to man.
 When looking at an image of this polypore fungus, it looks like a giant mole…one with melanoma.

 And if one knows about the ‘Doctrine of Signatures’, it essentially says, if a food looks like a body part, then it can be taken for a healing effect on that part of the body.
 Like a walnut, for example, bares a striking resemblanceto the brain and as we all know, walnuts are high in Omega-3’s (important for proper brain functionand health).